 Introduction to Creative Process is a 4 credit hour project-based and writing course for first-year students who are residents of Living Arts.
-The purpose of this course is to introduce students to creative process across disciplines, preparing them to master their own creative process for use not just in other courses and academic projects, but throughout their lives.
-Students will gain historical, biographical, and theoretical understanding of creative process through readings; reflect on those readings in writing; and experiment with creative processes first-hand under the tutelage of experts.
+This course affords students the opportunity to understand how the creative process manifests across disciplines and provides students with the opportunity to work on a collaborative, multi-disciplinary project that leverages multiple fields of study toward the production of a short video game.
+Each team member will be encouraged to use this opportunity to both hone their existing forms of expertise as well as explore less familiar disciplines.
+Students will gain an understanding of the creative process through readings; reflect on those readings in writing; and experiment with creative processes first-hand under the tutelage of experts.

-This course also fulfills the First Year Writing requirement with an emphasis on argumentative based writing in a number of modalities.
-The writing assignments offer students the opportunity to deepen their creative practice by exploring ideas related to creativity through research and reflection.
+This course also fulfills the First Year Writing requirement with an emphasis on argumentative-based writing in a number of modalities.
+The writing assignments offer students the opportunity to deepen their creative practice by exploring ideas related to creativity through close-reading skills, research in various disciplines, and reflection.